A Planner-Trader Decomposition for Multi-Market Hydro Scheduling: Introduction

 \cite{Abgottspon14} compare the performance of a stochastic dynamic and a stochastic dual dynamic program that both manage a hydropower plant with a seasonal and a daily reservoir over a yearly time horizon with weekly time periods.
 The weekly subproblems are modeled as two-stage stochastic programs that decide upon the spot and reserve market participation in an hourly resolution under uncertain water inflows and energy prices.
 The overall models record the water level of the seasonal reservoir in the state variable and optimize a nested conditional value-at-risk.
 Computation times are not reported. \cite{Helseth15} propose a stochastic dual dynamic program that manages a multi-reservoir fleet of hydro plants over the course of one year in weekly time stages.
 The state variables of the problem record the weekly water levels of the reservoirs as well as the spot prices, while the weekly subproblems manage the commitments on the spot and the primary reserve markets.
 The overall problem is solved in 42 hours.
 In a follow-up paper, \cite{Helseth16} modify the stochastic dual dynamic program of \cite{Helseth15} to incorporate stochastic reserve prices.
 The resulting model can be solved within 55-60 hours.
 While stochastic dual dynamic programs scale better than stochastic dynamic programs, they too tend to be limited to small and medium-sized fleets that are managed over coarse (typically weekly) time intervals with relatively crude approximations of the involved stochastic processes.
 This is particularly critical for the reserve market activations in small (\emph{e.g.}, daily) reservoirs, where a daily or weekly time granularity may be too coarse to ensure an implementable (hourly) policy.

 The remainder of the paper unfolds as follows.
-Section~\ref{sec:models} models the bidding problem of the hydropower producer in two ways, leading to two stochastic programs that will be referred to as the \emph{individual bidding model} and the \emph{collective bidding model}.
-Section~\ref{sec:bi-layer} transforms both formulations to equivalent bi-layer stochastic programs.
-Sections~\ref{sec:reduction_individual} and \ref{sec:reduction_collective} reformulate the inner layers of these stochastic programs as tractable linear programs.
-Section~\ref{sec:num_exp_formulation} presents a tractable approximation for the outer layers of these stochastic programs as well as a rolling horizon solution framework.
-Section~\ref{sec:case_study}, finally, applies our method to a hydropower cascade in Austria.
+Section~\ref{sec:models} models the overall bidding problem of the hydropower producer.
+Section~\ref{sec:bi-layer} transforms this formulation to an equivalent bi-layer stochastic program.
+Section \ref{sec:reduction_collective} reformulates the inner layer of this stochastic program as a tractable linear program.
+Section~\ref{sec:num_exp_formulation} presents a tractable approximation for the outer layer of the stochastic program as well as a rolling horizon solution framework.
+Section~\ref{sec:case_study} applies our method to a hydropower cascade in Austria.
+Auxiliary results and all proofs, finally, are relegated to the appendix.

 \textbf{Notation.} We denote by $\bm{0}$ and $\bm{1}$ the appropriately sized vectors of all zeros and all ones, respectively.
 The Hadamard product is denoted by $``\circ "$ and refers to the element-wise vector multiplication.
 For any $x \in \mathbb{R}$, we set $x^+ = \max \{x, 0 \}$ and $x^- = \max \{-x, 0 \}$ such that $x=x^+-x^-$.
 All random objects are defined on a probability space $(\Omega, \mathcal{F},\mathbb{P})$ consisting of a sample space $\Omega$, a $\sigma$-algebra $\mathcal{F}\subseteq 2^\Omega$ of events and a probability measure $\mathbb{P}$ on $\mathcal{F}$.
 For a $\sigma$-algebra $\mathcal{G} \subseteq \mathcal{F}$, we denote by $\mathcal{L}^k(\mathcal{G})$ the set of all integrable, $\mathcal{G}$-measurable functions $g : \Omega \to \mathbb{R}^k$, and if $k=1$, we simply write~$\mathcal{L}(\mathcal{G})$.